Yaeltex/Kilomux-shield/README.md

 KiloMux is an Arduino UNO shield which expands the number of inputs and outputs using multiplexers and 74HC595 ICs and allows MIDI communication via USB or hardware.

-It has 16 digital outputs (without PWM for the moment) and 32 inputs with the possibility to combine 16 digital and 16 analog or 32 analog or 32 digital inputs.
+It has 16 digital outputs (without PWM for the moment) and 32 analog/digital inputs, which can be used independently with the provided functions.
 The shield has also 4 free digital pins (2, 3, 12 and 13 in v1, and 10, 11, 12 and 13 in v2), intended to connect an ultrasonic sensor, a button and an LED for its activation.

 In the repository you can find the Arduino code in charge of reading the inputs - with functions to send data using the Arduino MIDI library or via serial - and receiving data via MIDI or serial and turn on the corresponding outputs.